-Lawrence Henry "Little Dempsey" Aurie - Born February 8, 1905 in Sudbury, Ontario – Died December 11, 1952 in Detroit, Michigan was a Canadian professional ice Hockey right winger.
+Lawrence Henry "Little Dempsey" Aurie - Born February 8, 1905 in Sudbury, Ontario – Died December 11, 1952 in Detroit, Michigan was a Canadian ice Hockey right winger and coach.

 Aurie grew up playing Hockey in Sudbury, playing his first junior Hockey with the Sudbury Cub Wolves in 1921.
 Aurie was invited to play with the St. Michael's Majors in 1922, and led the team in scoring with 16 goals in 7 games.